June Grass FAQ

 Is there any objective measurement in the June Grass Grossness Index?

 No, there is not.
 I just made it up and it is completely subjective.
 I make the measurements based on my observation of beach conditions.
-I may make it more scientific in the future, but I mostly do it to give readers an idea of what they will encounter when visiting local beaches.
+However,the June Grass Working Group is developing a scientific way to measure June Grass.
+You can help with this.